quorrajs/Quorra-docs/Getting started/Configuration.md

 First, configure your application to recognize your machine as being in the local environment.
 Next, create a `.env .local.js` file within the root of your project, which is usually the same directory that contains your package.json file.
-The `.env.local.php` should return an array of key-value pairs, much like a typical Quorra configuration file:
+The `.env.local.js` should return an array of key-value pairs, much like a typical Quorra configuration file:

 ```javascript
 var config = {